Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 Beef calf nutrition: the building block of growth

-Nutritional management of beef calves is a complex process that already begins pregnancy.
+Nutritional management of beef calves is a complex process that already begins during pregnancy.
 The early stages of a calf's life are marked by rapid growth, requiring a balanced diet rich in protein, energy, minerals, and vitamins.
 Metabolic programming is a process where nutrition during pregnancy and during the first 8-10 weeks of life can permanently affect the genetic make-up of a beef calf, leading to a change in organ development and future performance.
 This underscores the importance of proper nutrition from the outset.
 As calves grow, their dietary requirements evolve, necessitating adjustments to feed composition to optimize growth rates and health outcomes.
+Supplementing starter feed to beef calves in cow-calf operations (even in open pasture) it’s not so typical, but can highly influence rumen development.
+Having a proper rumen structure can boost performance of beef cattle in the following stages of growth.

 Signs of poor calf nutrition can manifest in various ways: